AtanasovAtanas/interactive-content/EN/09-HTTP-Basics/04-HTTP-Request.md

 The HTTP request line holds the method `POST` + the relative request-URI `/post` + `HTTP/1.1` the protocol version.

-The headers specify the host which comes from the URL, also the content type, which is `application/json`, and a few other settings, like the size of the HTTP body in bytes the  content length header.
+The headers specify the host which comes from the URL, also the content type, which is `application/json`, and a few other settings, like the size of the HTTP body in bytes the content-length header.

 The request body holds a `JSON object`, which describes the new issue in a simplified form.